-After you pass the KYC verification, you can enjoy our services to the fullest, including adding crypto and withdrawing your funds.
+After you pass the KYC verification, you can enjoy our services to the fullest, including withdrawing more than 1000 USD per 24 hours.

 For many (probably for most of) platforms associated with crypto, KYC is a necessary if not mandatory process to comply with AML requirements.
 Using this security method, we can create a safer environment for every trader and crypto-related business to prosper.

-Join P2PB2B now to experience the best of crypto trading opportunities and grow your business ‒ we will make sure you can do it safely!
+Join P2B now to experience the best of crypto trading opportunities and grow your business ‒ we will make sure you can do it safely!